Data-Driven Business

 You don’t need to know your customer's name to provide personalization and a great user experience.
 The name itself won’t change the world, much less increase conversion rates.

 Rather than that, try to define what your target audience is.
-Learn about their demographic data, localization, social behavior and behavioral patterns.
+Learn about their demographic data, localization for international users, social behavior and behavioral patterns.
 Use gathered information to prepare a user value proposition.

 A value proposition communicates in the clearest way why a visitor should buy your products, choose your service or do business with your company instead of your competitors.